If you’ve ever made a mistake or had an issue with a balance transfer, read this to learn the easiest way to deal with it.

-- If the card application is approved.
+- If the card application has been approved.

-If your credit card and balance transfer is approved, call up the new credit card company and tell them your concerns.
+If your credit card and balance transfer was approved, call up the new credit card company and tell them your concerns.
 Sometimes applications are processed quickly and they won’t identify the problem until they try to transfer the balance.
 In other cases, you may get approved for the card but not the balance transfer.
 Calling up to talk to someone stops the problem from getting more complicated, and protects you from any unnecessary charges.

-- If the card application is declined.
+- If the card application has been declined.

-This is most probably because it is issued by the same provider.
+This is most probably because it's issued by the same provider.
 You can still apply for a different balance transfer card, but just remember that all your applications will be listed on your credit file, and applying for too many in a short amount of time could reduce your credit score.